Idiom Understanding as a Tool to Measure the Dialect Gap: Limitations

 \section{Limitations}

-While we believe QFrCoRE and QFrCoRT provide a valuable corpus for evaluating Quebec-French idiom understanding, we recognize several limitations in their construction and coverage that open paths for future enhancement.
+While we believe QFrCoRE, QFrCoRT and MFrCoE provide a valuable corpus for evaluating Quebec-French and French idiom understanding, we recognize several limitations in their construction and coverage that open paths for future enhancement.

-\paragraph{AI-Generated Distractors} A limitation stems from the fact the distractors for both corpora were generated by an LLM.
+\paragraph{AI-Generated Distractors} A limitation stems from the fact that the distractors for both corpora were generated by an LLM.
 This process may introduce subtle, systemic patterns or \enquote{AI-generated artifacts} into the distractors.
 Consequently, the benchmark might inadvertently test a model's ability to distinguish AI-generated text from human-written text rather than its actual understanding of the Quebecois expressions.
-Models from the same family as the generator (e.g. other GPT variants) could be particularly competent at identifying these artifacts, potentially leading to inflated performance scores that do not reflect actual linguistic competency \citep{balepur-etal-2024-artifacts} . \paragraph{Lexical and Dialectal Coverage} Although QFrCoRE contains 4,633 expressions and QFrCoRT 171 words, these sets remain only a subset of actual Quebec usage.
+Models from the same family as the generator (e.g. other GPT variants) could be particularly competent at identifying these artifacts, potentially leading to inflated performance scores that do not reflect actual linguistic competency \citep{balepur-etal-2024-artifacts} . \paragraph{Lexical and Dialectal Coverage} Although QFrCoRE contains 4,633 expressions, QFrCoRT 171 words and MFrCoE 4,938, these sets remain only a subset of actual Quebec usage.
 Regional or highly-specialized expressions may be missing, biasing model evaluation against cases not covered by our corpus \citep{faisal-etal-2024-dialectbench}.

-\paragraph{Evaluation Scope} Our evaluation of QFrCoRE and QFrCoRT is conducted exclusively in a zero-shot setting, which highlights the out-of-the-box understanding of idioms by pretrained models.
+\paragraph{Evaluation Scope} Our evaluation of QFrCoRE, QFrCoRT and MFrCoE is conducted exclusively in a zero-shot setting, which highlights the out-of-the-box understanding of idioms by pretrained models.
 While this offers a clear view of initial model capabilities, it omits popular performance improvement strategies, such as in-context learning through few-shot examples, continual pre-training, or fine-tuning.
 A complete picture of a model’s utility requires evaluation across different adaptation strategies, not just a single point of assessment \citep{liang2022holistic}.

 \paragraph{Definitional Understanding vs. Pragmatic Appropriateness} Another limitation is that our multiple-choice format evaluates \textit{definitional understanding} but not \textit{pragmatic appropriateness}.
 A model might correctly identify that the expression \enquote{\textit{lâcher son fou}} means to let loose and have fun, but it has no capacity to understand the social context in which the expression is suitable (e.g. among friends on a Friday night) versus where it would be inappropriate (e.g. in a formal business meeting).
 This is especially critical in Quebecois French, where the use of certain terms, particularly those related to \textit{sacres} (religious-based swear words), is heavily dependent on social register and context.
 Consequently, a model could achieve a perfect score on our benchmarks and still fail at generating socially-aware and appropriate Quebecois dialogue, as our evaluation does not capture this crucial layer of linguistic competence.